About David Newdorf

-I started my own law firm, Newdorf Legal, in July 2008.
-The firm represents business and public entities in trials and appeals.
+I started my business litigation law firm, Newdorf Legal, in San Francisco in July 2008.
+The firm represents individuals, businesses and public entities in trials and appeals.
 From 2001 until setting out on my own, I served as a Deputy City Attorney on the trial team of the San Francisco City Attorney’s Office.
 At the City, I defended police civil rights claims, class actions and complex commercial disputes.
 I practice in both state and federal court at the trial and appellate levels.

 Under former City Attorney Louise Renne, who hired me, and now Dennis Herrera, the City Attorney’s Office has been — and continues to be — an extraordinary public law office.
 I was lucky to work with such talented and committed lawyers.